nisovin/Shopkeepers/README.md

 Guidelines
 ----------

-All "volatile" code (any code that relies on CraftBukkit and will break with version updates) should be in the volatilecode package.
+All "volatile" code (any code that relies on CraftBukkit, NMS or specific Bukkit versions) should be in the compat package.
 Please keep this code to a minimum wherever possible, as adding more volatile code makes the updating process more difficult.
 If it is possible to create a non-volatile fallback method, please do so and put it in the FailedHandler class.